 Previous | Next

-The ride to the Sparx building was uneventful like he had hoped.
+Fortunately, the ride to the Sparx building was uneventful.
 Evina was mostly desensitized to being around normal cogs, yet it still felt so weird to be alone without the toons.
 The train went beyond the stop where they usually exited for their apartment.
-Instead, they got off near the place Lizzy had tried to get a job before.
+Instead, they got off near the place Pink had tried to get a job before.
 It wasn't too far from the airport.

-The Micromanager scurried out and it was still difficult for Evina to keep up with her, the suitcases in his arms.
+The Micromanager scurried out, and Evina still struggled to keep up with her with the suitcases in his arms.
 She seemed to be striding away from the Marketing Center and the airport.
-It was an area that Evina had never seen before.
+It was an area that Evina had not seen before.
 After several minutes, he noticed the buildings began to thin.
 They were positioned farther and farther apart from each other.

 As they approached the plaza, Evina felt a lot more insecure.
 He stuck out like a sore thumb.
 And it wasn't just the fact that he was a toon, but he and his boss were the only ones that weren't Sellbots.